eclipse-sumo/sumo/docs/web/docs/TraCI/Interfacing_TraCI_from_Python.md

-After connecting to the simulation, you can emit various commands and execute simulation steps until you want to finish by closing the connection. by default the close command will wait until the sumo process really finishes.
-You can disable this by calling
+After connecting to the simulation, you can emit various commands and execute simulation steps until you want to finish by closing the connection.
+By default, the close command will wait until the sumo process really finishes.
+You can disable this by calling:

 ```
 traci.close(False)